Thinking about starting a coaching business? Here are two things you should know before going any further.

 This will give you plenty of room to work without breaking the bank.
 It also means you’re ready for any unforeseen costs.

 Many people quit their 9-5 job to start their own business because they want control over their schedule.
 And while this can certainly happen, it won’t always be the case.

-In fact, you might find that you’re working even harder than you were before.
+In fact, even if you’re going for remote coaching, you might find that you’re working even harder than you were before.
 That’s the nature of running your own business.
 It likely won’t always be that way, but when starting a new business, plan on working overtime in the beginning.

 It takes commitment to launch a new coaching business.
 Doing the groundwork now will help set you up for future success, and a more flexible work-life schedule.

 Be Open to New Ideas

 Flexibility is key to starting and running a successful coaching business.
 All the planning in the world cannot prepare you for every eventuality, and despite your best efforts, you may find that your business model needs to be modified or rebuilt to work effectively.
 If this is the case, being open to new ideas is essential.

 Developing a concept into an actual business involves a lot of trial and error.
 Your ability to adapt will help you continually improve your niche coaching business.